 Otherwise, if you face the DragonEye and you have the ability to mount a Tx head at least 20″ off the ground, go with the Tx head for the center head.

 (In case you’re wondering, the ALP supports 3 heads up front max.
-There’s no way to do 3 normal head and one Tx head up front for a total of 4 heads or to have multiple Tx heads on one side of the vehicle.)
+There’s no way to do 3 normal heads and one Tx head up front for a total of 4 heads or to have multiple Tx heads on one side of the vehicle.
+Now technically it is possible to do 2 Tx heads up front, but that’s more for a possible future option.
+There’s currently no benefit to doing 2 Tx heads per side.)

 2 Standard Heads in the Rear